davetron5000/naildrivin5.com-OLD/_posts/2013-11-18-square-wallet-is-almost-awesome.markdown

 ---
 layout: post
-title: "&#10106;&#10144; Square Wallet is Almost Awesome"
+title: "Square Wallet is Almost Awesome"
 date: 2013-11-18 08:43
-comments: true
+feature: true
-categories:
 ---

 If you've ever been on a vacation where you don't have perfectly fast network access, and tried to use popular social-networking